g-bulgarit/Weaver/Documentation/Prototype2_Test_Log.md

 1. A **redesign** of the thread path, minimizing contact with plastic parts, or replacing the contact points with PTFE tubing for a smoother pull on the thread.

 2. Moving the frame more slowly, allowing the motor to excert more torque on the thread without skipping steps.
+3. Considering moving to a motor that is rated for higher torque if all else fails.